bkw777/NODE_DATAPAC/README.md

 This version is not tested yet.

 1 Meg version based on 238, 4040, & FCT841

+1M sram has both /CE1 and CE2 pins, and FCT841 is like a 10-bit 573,
-1M sram has a CE2 pin so it can have minimal componets like the 256k version.
+so this has minimal componets like the 256k version.

 ![](PCB/out/MiniNDP_1M_C.jpg)
 ![](PCB/out/MiniNDP_1M_C.top.jpg)